adelowo/portfolio/content/posts/2016-12-02-a-subtle-introduction-to-mocking.md

 ---

 layout : post
+summary: An introduction to mocking
+date: "2016-12-02"
-description: An introduction to mocking tags : [Testing, PHP]
+tags : [Testing, PHP]
+title: "An introduction to Mocking"
 ---